Your scribe listens.Ours documents the case.

 Reduced billing staff rework on documentation

-*These figures represent potential outcomes reported by select users.
-Results are not typical and vary significantly based on practice type, specialty, patient volume, and payer mix.
-Individual results may differ materially.
+*These figures represent potential outcomes based on CMS reimbursement data and select user reports.
+Actual results vary significantly based on practice type, specialty, patient volume, and payer mix.

 “The automatic ICD-10 coding alone has increased my revenue by catching diagnoses I used to miss documenting.
 Last month I captured 12 additional HCCs.
 At roughly $2,000 per HCC annually, that's $24K in revenue I would have left on the table.”